Noha-Jung3/Market-Volatility-Prediction/README.md

 - This would be a *univariate regression* task as we are predicting a single value (standard deviation of log returns)
 - And this would be an *online learning* task as we will be having a continuous stream of data for our model.

+The rest I'm going to figure out as I go.

+### The Data
+For this project I will use the yfincance API to get ten years worth of historical Open, High, Low, Close, Volume data from 1st Jan 2015 to 31st December 2025.
+There are no missing values or duplicate values, which means no imputation or getting rid of rows will be necessary.

+- Open = Price at the start of the day
+- High = Highest price of that day
+- Low = Lowest price of that day
+- Close = Price at the end of the day
+- Volue = Volume traded(?)